Davtian001/todo-list-firebase/README.md

 # Todo List

-Please see the mentioned digits from the image and check corresponding requirements.
+Please see the mentioned digits from the images and check corresponding requirements.

 * ### Authentication ###
    * Sign-In